 Citicoline is a brain nutrient that supports mental energy, focus, attention, and overall cognitive health.
+It is sometimes referred to as choline or coline (see below).

 CAM Alternatives for Cognitive Impairment: